-Renewable Energy
+Renewable energy

-According to statistics published by the MENR, in 2012, the main renewable sources and their share in the total energy electricity generation in Turkey were:
+According to statistics published by the EÜA? in 2015, the main renewable sources and their share in the total energy electricity generation in Turkey were:

-- Wind and geothermal (3%). - Hydro (23%).
+- Wind and geothermal (4%). - Hydro (22%).

 Despite debates on the international stage about whether hydro is appropriately deemed to be a renewable energy resource or not, Turkish regulation accepts hydro energy as being renewable energy.
-Turkish regulation specifically includes hydro energy within the definitions of renewable energy resources (Article 4, the Licensing Regulation; Article 3, the Renewable Energy Law numbered 5346).
+Turkish regulation specifically includes hydro energy within the definitions of renewable energy resources (Article 4, the Licence Regulation; Article 3, the Renewable Energy Law No. 5346).

-7. Are there any government policies, targets or incentives in place to encourage the use of renewable energy?
+7. Are there any government policies, targets or incentives in place to encourage the use of renewable or low carbon energy?